(Trigger Warning: writer expresses thoughts, feelings, and concerns that mark her as human.)

 "One of the things I’ve gotten better at with respect to being a grown up (apparently) is trying to anticipate things that are going to be hard for me and plan ahead for them.
 But it doesn’t mean that those things aren’t going to suck.
 Putting on a coat doesn’t make it any less bitterly cold outside, and getting stitches doesn’t undo the injury.
 Sometimes it feels like I put a lot of effort into feeling shitty in a slightly less destructive way than I might otherwise.
 But, like I said, that’s adulting for you."

 Self care is a vital part of managing mental illness, and it looks different for different people.
-Some prefer to keep active, turning to exercise, sports, or handicrafts.
+Some prefer to keep active, turning to exercise with an amazon pilates ball, sports, or handicrafts.
 Others read, or write.
 Some seek company, others need to be alone.
 Food, drink, a favorite trinket, a new project to distract.
 An animal companion, talking on the phone, video games, giving someone else potentially dangerous items to hold for a while.
 Trouble can rear it's ugly head when well-meaning allies try to impose their own versions of self care on a person trying desperately to stay safe.
 "Let's go for a walk."
 "We can go get coffee."
 "Would you like something to eat?"
 "How about we watch a movie?
 "You need more time to yourself."
 "How about...?"

 No. Please, no.